guruxp/CrossTenantMailboxMigrationValidation/README.md

 This script offers the ability to validate users and org settings related to the Cross-tenant mailbox migration before creating a migration batch and have a better experience.

 It will help you on:
+- Making sure the source mailbox object is a member of the Mail-Enabled Security Group defined on the MailboxMovePublishedScopes of the source organization relationship
 - Making sure the source mailbox object ExchangeGuid attribute value matches the one from the target MailUser object
 - Making sure the source mailbox object ArchiveGuid attribute (if there's an Archive enabled) value matches the one from the target MailUser object
 - Making sure the source mailbox object LegacyExchangeDN attribute value is present on the target MailUser object as an X500 proxyAddress